 Material Transport and Handling

-All materials involved in the soakaway network will be handled and transported and unloaded at site strictly as per manufacturers instruction.
+All materials involved in the soakaway network will be handled and transported and unloaded at the site strictly as per the manufacturer’s instruction.

 After delivery, equipment will be inspected for any transport both internal and external precast manhole components casing damage, in compliance with project specification & materials submittal.